 Buon Ma Thuot is also the heart of Vietnam’s thriving coffee industry.
-The Trung Nguyen coffee company is the big player here and there’s not a corner of paddy field or industrial zone in the area that doesn’t bear their logo.
-The upside is that the coffee here is excellent – especially the 'weasel' variety.
+The Trung Nguyen coffee company is the big player here, and there’s not a corner of paddy field or industrial zone in the area that doesn’t bear their logo.

 Pho is a Vietnamese staple – a quick, tasty meal made from four simple ingredients: clear stock, boiled beef, rice noodles and herbs or green onions.
-In Vietnam, you’ll find it served on street corners and upscale restaurants and in every family home.
+In Vietnam, you’ll find it served on street corners and in upscale restaurants, as well as in every family home.

-More than 60 per cent of Vietnam’s population was born after the end of the Vietnam War.
+More than 60% of Vietnam’s population was born after the end of the Vietnam War in 1975.
 But that doesn’t mean its war-torn history is ignored.
-As a nation, Vietnam has moved on, but the sacrifices made by both sides of the conflict are still remembered in Ho Chi Minh City.
+As a nation, Vietnam has moved on, but the sacrifices made by both sides of the conflict are still remembered all over the country, particularly in Ho Chi Minh City.

 Ho Chi Minh City Museum has many informative exhibitions, and explains the country's bloody past through photographs, artefacts and memorabilia.
 It's sensitively done, without glossing over the atrocities, and (rather ironically) is housed in the Gia Long Palace, where Ngo Dinh Diem spent his final hours in power before his assassination in 1963.